-The Selective Placement Division provides free recruitment service to employers and free employment service to job seekers with disabilities, including those with visual impairment, hearing impairment, physical impairment, chronic illness, intellectual disability, ex-mental illness, autism, specific learning difficulties and attention deficit / hyperactivity disorder.
+The Selective Placement Division provides free recruitment service to employers and free employment service to job seekers with disabilities, including those with visual impairment, hearing impairment, physical impairment, chronic illness, intellectual disability, ex-mental illness, autism spectrum disorder, specific learning difficulties and attention deficit / hyperactivity disorder.
 Its objective is to assist people with disabilities in securing jobs in open employment

 that best suit their abilities, skills, qualifications and experience, with the

 ultimate aim of integrating them into the community and helping them to be financially

 The work of the Selective Placement Division includes:

 - providing job seekers with employment counselling and guidance, and the latest

 information on the labour market to help them find open employment jobs that